Robert W. Hessberger, DDS

 I am an advocate of life long educational pursuits.
 I received certificates of achievement from nationally and internationally accredited programs.
 I am most proud of graduating from New York’s Columbia Unv.
 Implant and Surgical Continuum.
 The program structured in an Ivy League school.
 They have world renowned teachers, researchers, and clinicians.
 The program directors, Dr. Tarnow and Dr. Fine, are the finest around.

-Come on into our office!
-A premier general and implant dentist.
+Come on into our office and make an appointment with a premier general and implant dentist.